SOLD OUT - Integrated Dual Disorder Treatment 101 - Virtual Training

 Zoom log-in required by 8:15am

-This training is now SOLD OUT, please email Bethany Rademacher at email@example.com to be placed on a waiting list.
+This training is now SOLD OUT, please email Bethany Rademacher at email@example.com to be placed on a waiting list or there are still spaces available in the July 15 training.

 Adults with co-occurring mental illness and substance use disorders have far worse outcomes in employment, hospitalization, housing, and criminal justice involvement than their single disordered peers.
 This co-prevalence has been studied since the 1980s, yet despite this most service systems were organized to treat individuals with a single disorder, excluding those with co-occurring disorders, or providing sequential or parallel treatments that were incompatible or in conflict with each other.
 Integrated and team-based services offer superior outcomes to parallel or sequential treatments, and call providers to develop interventions to assist individuals in moving toward recovery for both illnesses simultaneously.
 Integrated Dual Disorder Treatment (IDDT) was designed following systematic study of high intensity COD treatment needs and alterations of the Assertive Community Treatment (ACT) model.
 Within this training attendees will understand the components of IDDT, including fidelity and outcome measurement.
 Specific attention will be paid to the development of stage-matched assessment, treatment planning, and treatment interventions for adults with co-occurring mental health and substance use disorders using the IDDT model.